John Mellencamp: 1983–1990: Performing as John Cougar Mellencamp

-"Learning those songs did a lot of positive things.We realized more than ever what a big melting pot of all different types of music the '60s were.
-Take an old Rascals song for example – there's everything from marching band beats to soul music to country sounds in one song.
-Learning those opened the band's vision to try new things on my songs.
-It wasn't let's go back and try to make this part fit into my song, but I wanted to capture the same feeling – the way those songs used to make you feel.
-After a while, we didn't even have to talk about it anymore.
-If you listen to the lead Larry [Crane] plays on 'Face of the Nation,' he never would have played that 'cause he didn't really know who The Animals were.
-He's young, and he grew up listening to Grand Funk Railroad.
-You hear it, and it's like 'where did that come from?'
-It had to be from hearing those old records."

-Scarecrow was the first album Mellencamp recorded at his own recording studio, jokingly dubbed "Belmont Mall", located in Belmont, Indiana and built in 1984.
-Mellencamp sees Scarecrow as the start of the alternative country genre:

-"I think I invented that whole 'No Depression' thing with the Scarecrow album, though I don't get the credit."
+Scarecrow was the first album Mellencamp recorded at his own recording studio, jokingly dubbed "Belmont Mall," located in Belmont, Indiana, and constructed in 1984.
+Mellencamp sees Scarecrow as the start of the alternative country genre: "I think I invented that whole 'No Depression' thing with the Scarecrow album, though I don't get the credit."

-In the liner notes to Mellencamp’s 2010 box set On the Rural Route 7609, Anthony DeCurtis wrote of Mellencamp’s influence on the No Depression movement:
+In the liner notes to Mellencamp's 2010 box set On the Rural Route 7609, Anthony DeCurtis wrote of Mellencamp's influence on the No Depression movement: